 An abiding fascination with the poetics of displacement has triggered my work on the “Babeling deeply moved” of Amelia Rosselli, a musician, ethnomusicologist, and self-described “poet of research.”
 Raised in exile from Fascist Italy between France, England, and the United States, Rosselli composed in the interstices among French, English, and Italian, estranging each from its conventional usages.
 Locomotrix: Selected Poetry and Prose of Amelia Rosselli was published in 2012 from the University of Chicago Press.
 Other translation projects include Venezianella the Futurist, a 1944 “aeronovel or aeropoem” by F.T.
 Marinetti, and Self-Portrait, by Rivolta Femminile founder Carla Lonzi.
 I am the founding and ongoing editor of PennSound Italiana, a sector of the audiovisual archive hosted by the University of Pennsylvania devoted to contemporary Italian experimental poetry.

 My research has been supported by fellowships from the Mellon Foundation and the Gladys Krieble Delmas Foundation, Phi Beta Kappa, the Huntington Library, and the American Academy in Rome, where I was the Andrew W. Mellon Foundation Post-Doctoral Fellow in Modern Italian Studies for 2010-11.
 Locomotrix was awarded the 2012 Raiziss/De Palchi Book Prize by the Academy of American Poets and the Italian Ministry of Foreign Affairs Translation Prize.
-Killing the Moonlight is shortlisted for the Modernist Studies Association’s annual book prize.
+Killing the Moonlight was granted honorable mention in the Modernist Studies Association’s annual book competition.

 2017-2018 Courses: Winter 2018, Center for Disciplinary Innovation Seminar, with Haun Saussy: Exploratory Translation (graduate), Radical Documentary (graduate); Spring 2018, Ecopoetics: Literature and Ecology (undergraduate), Advanced Poetry Workshop: Poetry Of and Off the Page (undergraduate)